 These homemade potato, coconut, and chocolate treats are anything but boring.
 The mashed potatoes lend a creamy and rich texture to coconut flakes.
 To top it off, the sweetened coconut potato bars are then dipped in semisweet and dark chocolate candy coating that hardens for a nice, sweet crunch.
 These homemade candy bars are extremely easy to make, and even more fun to serve.
 Have your candy eaters try and guess the "secret ingredient."
 You'll definitely want to capture their faces when you reveal the potatoey secret!

-- ¾ cup cold, plain potatoes, mashed (do not use leftover mashed potatoes made with milk or butter)*
+- 3/4 cup mashed potatoes (cold, plain potatoes, do not use leftover mashed potatoes made with milk or butter)*

 - In a large bowl, combine the sugar, coconut flakes, mashed potatoes, vanilla, and salt.

 - Line a 9-inch square pan with foil and butter the foil.
 Spread coconut mixture into pan.
 Cover and chill overnight.

 - Once chilled, cut into 2 x 1-inch rectangles.
 Cover and freeze.

 - In a microwave or double boiler, melt candy coating and chocolate chips.